 Limit your adjectives

-While creating a story-like description is the goal, adding too many adjectives can come back to bite you.
+While creating a story-like real estate listing description is the goal, adding too many adjectives can come back to bite you.
 You want to paint a picture so people can easily imagine settling in; however, going overboard is a red flag for savvy buyers.
 When you use too many adjectives in your listing description, readers might assume you’re trying to distract them from reality.

 Here is an example of a listing description with way too many adjectives: